LearnWeb3DAO/Local-Testing-Hardhat/README.md

 # Web App
 To interact with our newly deployed blockchain locally, we will create a sample web3 react project.
 We will be using typescript here as well.

 To start, make sure that you are back in the root directory (above the `blockchain` directory).
-To create the project, run `npx create-react-app my-app --template typescript`.
-If you're using `yarn`, you can run `yarn create react-app my-app --template typescript`
+To create the project, run `npx create-react-app app --template typescript`.
+If you're using `yarn`, you can run `yarn create react-app app --template typescript`

 You can verify this worked by:

 `cd app`

 `npm start` or `yarn start` (again, we will be using npm in this tutorial)

 You should see a basic react page with a logo and a link at `localhost:3000`.
 When you have verified that this is the case, kill the app.